enthought/traits/docs/source/traits_user_manual/testing.rst

     ~traits.testing.unittest_tools.UnittestTools.assertTraitChangesAsync
     ~traits.testing.unittest_tools.UnittestTools.assertEventuallyTrue

-The above assert methods, except |assertEventuallyTrue| can be used as context manager which at entry hooks and traits listener on the class for the desired events and records the arguments pass to the listener at every fired events.
+The above assert methods, except |assertEventuallyTrue|, can be used as context managers, which at entry, hook a trait listeners on the class for the desired events and record the arguments passed to the change handler at every fired event.
 This way the developer can easily assert that specific events have been fired.
 Further analysis and checking can be performed by inspecting the list of recorded events.
 Both normal and extended trait names are supported.
 However, no check is performed regarding the validity of the trait name, thus care is required to safeguard against spelling mistakes in the names of the traits that we need to assert the behaviour.

 The following example demonstrates the basic usage of the mixin class in a TestCase::